savoirfairelinux/building-inclusive-open-source-software/docs/D-AND.md

 ### Keyboard Access

-Android allow users to control their device using a keyboard.
+Android allows users to control their device using a keyboard.
 While, again, TalkBack support should mean that the app can be used with a keyboard, this does not guarantee a good user experience.
 Providing keyboard shortcuts ([Jetpack Compose](https://appt.org/en/docs/jetpack-compose/samples/keyboard-shortcuts), [XML](https://appt.org/en/docs/android/samples/keyboard-shortcuts)) and custom keyboard order ([Jetpack Compose](https://appt.org/en/docs/jetpack-compose/samples/keyboard-order), [XML](https://appt.org/en/docs/android/samples/keyboard-order)) will contribute to delivering a great UX to keyboard users.

 !!!
 Tip
     Here is [APPT's guide to navigating apps with an external keyboard](https://appt.org/en/docs/android/features/keyboard-access#overview).